 Power Transformer Scaler

-I often use this feature transformation technique when I am building a linear model.
+I often use this feature transformation in machine learning when I am building a linear model.
 To be more specific, I use it when I am dealing with heteroskedasticity.
 Like some other scalers we studied above, the Power Transformer also changes the distribution of the variable, as in, it makes it more Gaussian(normal).
 We are familiar with similar power transforms such as square root, and cube root transforms, and log transforms.

 However, to use them, we need to first study the original distribution, and then make a choice.
 The Power Transformer actually automates this decision making by introducing a parameter called lambda.
 It decides on a generalized power transform by finding the best value of lambda using either the: